Angelika Dela Cruz: Lawsuit Against BMG Music

 On March 17, 1995, de la Cruz (Lourdes Egger dela Cruz in real life) signed a contract with BMG under which she was required to record at least two albums over three years.
 But Dela Cruz only recorded one album during the period so BMG exercised on March 23, 1998, its option to extend the contract for two more years.
 She was required to record one album, which she was able to do.
 Despite the expiration of the option period, on May 8, 2000, BMG informed her she still had to record one album under the option period.
 On June 5, 2001, Dela Cruz sued and asked for damages, claiming that after recording one album BMG never gave her any proposal for a second one and that despite the lapse of the option period, the firm refused to release her on the ground that she still had to record one album.

 The RTC found merit in Dela Cruz's petition, awarding her payment for damages, and the payment of royalties for the unfulfilled number of required songs under the agreement but BMG appealed the case and CA ruled in Dela Cruz' favor.
 However, CA deleted the lower court's award to Dela Cruz of in actual damages, in moral damages, another in exemplary damages, and in attorneys' fees.
 The CA said there was no evidence to support the award of actual, moral and exemplary damages.
 And since both parties have legitimate claims to each other, CA said the award of attorney's fees was not warranted.

 Political career

 In October 2014, Dela Cruz was elected barangay captain of Barangay Longos, Malabon.
 In October 2024, she filed her candidacy to run for vice mayor of Malabon in 2025 under Nationalist People's Coalition as the running mate of Malabon Representative Josephine Lacson-Noel, who is running for mayor.

 In April 2025, Dela Cruz was charged before the Office of the Ombudsman with plunder involving at least P70 million in public funds of the barangay, as well as administrative offenses for neglecting her duties as barangay captain, frequent absences without official leave, and the unauthorized transfer of her official duties to her brother Erick.
 She denied the charges, citing slander from dirty politics.

-On May 12, 2025, Dela Cruz lost election vice mayor of Malabon against Edward Nolasco.
+On May 12, 2025, Dela Cruz lost election as vice mayor of Malabon against Edward Nolasco.